 “When in the course of human events, it becomes necessary for one people to dissolve the political bands which have connected them with another….”

 Some years after the IMCA was incorporated one of the founders of the IMCA, for various reasons, severed connections with this club and founded the Indian Motorcycle Club of Victoria.
 This is the club that promotes the famous “Great Race” an invitation only contest between Indian and Harley-Davidson motorcycles .
-Whilst this clubs focus is on Indian motorcycles generally members may ride what ever they choose.
-This Club does not actively seek new members and joining is by invitation only
+Whilst this club’s focus is preferably on Indian motorcycles generally membership is by invitation only

 As a result of this history there was revealed a need for a new Indian Club for Australia and indeed for all enthusiasts of these great Motorcycles in all their diverse forms and origins.
 A club that would promote the preservation and use of all Indian Motorcycles from 1901 to the present and to preserve the true history of this immortal brand.
 So on the 8th of April.
 2010 The Iron Indian Riders of Australia is incorporated and the fastest growing (over 100 in 2 years) Indian Club in Australia.
 All Indian Riders and their machines and all Indian enthusiasts generally, are welcome and of course specifically any motorcycles sold originally with “INDIAN” on the tank have a home here.